This page is dedicated to words and phrases I've come across

 Grappling Hork

 (n) - A pronged tool used to restrain a horkanism.
-Useless against a fully developed horkane.
+Useless against a

 The Incredible Hork